 4. Plantskydd granular animal repellent

 The 3.5-pound container contains enough granules to cover almost 1,800 square feet, while the 8-pound container contains enough granules to cover 4,000 square feet.
-This is an great choice for lining big flower or vegetable gardens with low-growing plants.
+This is great for lining big flower or vegetable gardens with low-growing plants.
 This mixture can withstand rain or snow for up to 8 weeks before needing to be reapplied.

 - It is available in 3.5 and 8-pound containers; it is made entirely of natural and organic ingredients; it is safe for plants, people, pets, and wildlife; it lasts up to 8 weeks without reapplication; and it repels rabbits, elk, voles, beavers, moose, opossums, and porcupines.